AlaaRoshdy/Spectrum_Analyzer/README.md

-# Spectrum_Analyzer
+# Spectrum Analyzer
-This project was created in December 2018 on Matlab for Digital Signal Processing Course
+##### This project was created in December 2018 on Matlab AppDesigner for the Digital Signal Processing Course.
+Spectrum analyzers are fundamental in digital signal processing (DSP).
+This spectrum analyzer processes signals and convolves them together.
+It also has the option to perform FFT on any audio file and view the resulting frequency domain graph.
+There is an option to compare the same signal at different DFT points, different window types and window lengths.
+There are built-in functions available to perform FFT on.